O-Ayyad/Assignment1-CS-Arch/README.md

 Omar Ayyad

 ## Descriptions
 This is my implementation of a number base converter.
+The program reads from `A1_tests.txt` and outputs the result to `output.txt`

 The program has three main functions:

 ### 1. `div_convert`